AACC Virtual Education Day

 Enjoy memorable and impactful sessions showcasing a rich variety of music and storytelling performances, hands-on craft demonstrations, and presenter sessions from past Cultural Education Days held in conjunction with the African American Cultural Celebration.
 Streamed in one convenient package, this event highlights diverse traditions, art forms, and cultural perspectives.
 Whether students are revisiting their favorite moments or discovering something new, this compilation celebrates the vibrant and transformative experiences of Cultural Education Days.

 Register below to watch the showcase of performances, demonstrations, and presenter sessions for the Cultural Education Day, held in conjunction with the 25th annual African American Cultural Celebration.
-Watch the stream anytime or all the time between 9 a.m. and 2 p.m. on Friday, January 30, 2026.
-Schedule of events coming soon for this Cultural Education Day.
+Watch the stream anytime or all the time between 9 a.m. and 2:15 p.m. on Friday, February 27, 2026.

 2026 African American Cultural Celebration presenters include: